List of awards and nominations received by Kelly Clarkson: CMT Music Awards

 The CMT Music Awards are presented by Paramount Media Networks' CMT channel for recognizing country music's outstanding video and musical achievements.
 Clarkson was nominated for the Collaborative Video of the Year award three times.

 CMT Online Awards

 The CMT Online Awards were online awards organized by CMT dedicated to recognizing the year's best digital accomplishments in American country music.
 Clarkson has on won an award once in 2007.

 Los Premios MTV Latinoamérica

 Broadcast by Viacom International Media Networks – The Americas, the Los Premios MTV Latinoamérica is an annual TV special which celebrates the top artists appearing in music videos aired throughout Latin America by Paramount Global's video channels.
-Clarkson has received three nominations from 2005–06.
+Clarkson has received three nominations from 2005 to 2006.

 MTV Asia Awards

-Aired by MTV Networks Asia from 2006–08, the MTV Asia Awards was a regional awards show recognizing the most successful Asian and international music artists.
+Aired by MTV Networks Asia from 2006 to 2008, the MTV Asia Awards was a regional awards show recognizing the most successful Asian and international music artists.
 Clarkson has won an award in its 2006 program.